physimals/physimals/_pages/software.md

 # Software

-We have a long track record of developing software for image processing and analysis.
+We have a track record of developing software for brain image processing and analysis.
 A number of our tools are publicly released through [FSL]{https://fsl.fmrib.ox.ac.uk/fsl/fslwiki}, one of the de-facto software standards for multi-modal neuroimage processing,